-Capital assets generally result from expenditures in the governmental funds which have an initial, individual cost of more than \$5,000 and estimated useful life in excess of one year.
-Vehicles are assigned a useful life of five years.
+Capital assets generally result from expenditures in the governmental funds which have an initial, aggregate cost of more than \$5,000 and estimated useful life in excess of one year.
+Vehicles are assigned a useful life of 4 years.
 Furniture is assigned a useful life of five years.
-The right to use assets are amortized on a straight-line basis over the life of the related lease.
+Hardware is assigned a useful life of 3 years.
+Leasehold improvements are assigned a useful life of 2.5 years.
+The right-of-use assets are amortized on a straight-line basis over the life of the related lease.
 These assets appear as a reconciling item and are reported in the government-wide statement of net position.

 Capital assets are recorded at cost and updated for additions and retirements during the period.
 Donated capital assets are recorded at their estimated fair value as of the date received.
 Improvements are capitalized and the cost of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not capitalized.
-The right to use assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
+The right-of-use assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.